leanprover-community/lean4-metaprogramming-book/md/main/syntax.md

 In the parse tree of `(a:10 LXOR b:11):10 LXOR c`, we see that the right argument `(b LXOR c)` is given the precedence 10, because a rule is always given the lowest precedence of any of its subrules.
-However, the rule for `LXOR` expects the right argument to have a precedence of at least 11, as witnessed by the r:11 at the right-hand-side of `notation:10 l:10 " LXOR " r:11`.
+However, the rule for `LXOR` expects the right argument to have a precedence of at least 11, as witnessed by the `r:11` at the right-hand-side of `notation:10 l:10 " LXOR " r:11`.
 Thus this rule ensures that `LXOR` is left associative.

 Can you make it right associative?

 ### Free form syntax declarations
-With the above `infix` and `notation` commands you can get quite far with declaring ordinary mathematical syntax already, Lean does however allow you to introduce arbitrarily complex syntax as well.
+With the above `infix` and `notation` commands you can get quite far with declaring ordinary mathematical syntax already.
+Lean does however allow you to introduce arbitrarily complex syntax as well.
 This is done using two main commands `syntax` and `declare_syntax_cat`.
 A `syntax` command allows you add a new syntax rule to an already existing, so called, syntax category.
 The most common syntax